aafi/MT-Final-Project/writeup.md

 ```
 The scoring is the accuracy measured against human annotated labels.

+##Baseline Method
+For the baseline implementation we are planning to try out a few different methods to see which is feasible.
+They include:

+1. K Nearest Neighbors
+2. Clustering
+3. An algorithm for learning new weights

 ##The Challenge
 You can improve the parameter vector by using effective learning algorithms that optimize $$\theta$$.
 You can also improve the values assigned to the scores by using a function other than the naive average.